 The first issue of the Hawai‘i branch newsletter, dated summer 1986, reports that in a December 1984 meeting in Susan Baker’s home, a slate of officers was approved and bylaws were customized.
 Official recognition as a branch came later in 1987.

-Presidents of the organization have been Linda Currivan, Monte Campbell, Sandi Olsen, Jane Anderson and Roseyn Devlin, Jane Anderson and Susan Walker Kowen, Ron Yoshimoto and Sandra Keawe, Sally Lambert and Sue Voit, Elizabeth Ishii, Ryan Masa and Charles Bering.
+Presidents of the organization have been Linda Currivan, Monte Campbell, Sandi Olsen, Jane Anderson and Roseyn Devlin, Jane Anderson and Susan Walker Kowen, Ron Yoshimoto and Sandra Keawe, Sally Lambert and Sue Voit, Elizabeth Ishii, Ryan Masa, Charles Bering and Natalie Haggerty.

 Newsletter editors have been Amy Littlejohn, Katherine Hyams, Linda Uyehara, Jane Raissle and Elizabeth Ishii.